 Fortunately, in the later years of my reading practice, I ended up working in conjunction with a vision therapy department, the Family Vision Center in La Crosse, Wisconsin, operated by Dr. Ann Wonderling .
 I continued to get clients who had not undergone vision therapy, but I also worked with a lot of children following vision therapy, and my experience was that a child who had undergone vision therapy was generally an easy child to teach.
 This was not the case with many of my young clients who had not had vision therapy.

 I have developed one of the strongest phonics programs you will find for quickly teaching a child all the phonics he will require to become a successful reader.
 But I now absolutely recommend that any child struggling with reading, especially one who has had a fair amount of phonics instruction already, should be seen by a developmental optometrist before undergoing my phonics program.
 The money is better spent on getting the appropriate vision skills examination by a developmental optometrist.
-(For more on this see the page Find a Vision Therapy Provider found in The Vision Piece of the Dyslexia Puzzle)
+(For more on this see Find a Vision Therapy Provider.)

 If you have a struggling reader, or if you're concerned that you will have one in just a couple of years in the case of a very young child, first ensure that your child is not vitamin D3 deficient, and is getting sufficient Omega-3's, particularly if you are noticing that developmental milestones are not being met in a reasonable time frame.
 Pay some attention to ensuring the rest of your child's diet is also satisfactory, especially if development is not proceeding at a proper rate.